Ching-Hsiang-18/WSymb/README.md

 WSymb is a WCET analysis tool.
-Its main specificity is that, instead of a constant WCET, it computes a *WCET formula*, where symbols (or parameters) can correspond to various kind of values unnkown at analysis time.
+Its main specificity is that, instead of a constant WCET, it computes a *WCET formula*, where symbols (or parameters) can correspond to various kinds of values unnkown at analysis time.
 The formula can later be *instanciated*, when parameter values are known.
 For more details on the underlying theory, check out the papers [1,2].